 U films should be set within a positive framework and should offer reassuring counterbalances to any violence, threat or horror.
 If a work is particularly suitable for pre-school children, this will be indicated in the ratings info.

-Do you have news, reviews or comments for 'Little Women'?
+Do you have a review or comment for 'Little Women'?

 Highest chart position: 2

 Weeks on box office: 8

 It's the end of the first quarter of 2020, and with cinemas closed in the UK until further notice it seems like a good time to look at the top 10 films of 2020 so far.

 Sam Mandes film is by far the top grossing film of 2020 so far, with a total gross of £43 Million it has taken more than double that of the number film.